billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 different sizes of values to move.
 For example, we have been using ``movl`` to move data a word at a time. in many cases, you will only want to move data a byte at a time.
-This is accomplished by the instruction ``movbmovb``.
+This is accomplished by the instruction ``movb``.
 However, since the registers we have discussed are word-sized and not byte-sized, you cannot use the full register.
 Instead, you have to use a portion of the register.